 Threshold in Karameikos is where my first couple of characters started out.
 Threshold first appeared in Dungeons and Dragons Expert Set, in what then was known as the Known World, and later rebranded as Mystara.

 The Expert Set only gave us a map and a page or two of background.
 Aaron Allston later expanded Threshold in The Grand Duchy of Karameikos (1987).

 The various editions of the Forgotten Realms have used at least two starter areas.
 Most important is, of course, Shadowdale from “the Old Grey box” and the 2nd edition of the setting.

 The current edition of Dungeons and Dragons is much more thorough with a dedicated starter product in the Dungeons and Dragons Starter Set.

-Port Nyanzaru in Tomb of Annihilation serves the same purpose as the keep in the Keep on the Borderlands but on a grander scale and modern production values.
-It may not necessarily be better, it certainly is shinier.
+Port Nyanzaru in Tomb of Annihilation serves the same purpose as the keep in the Keep on the Borderlands but with a grander scale and modern production values.
+It may not necessarily be better, just shinier.

 Paizo Publishing seems to have picked up on this tradition with the village of Sandpoint as they kicked off the Rise of the Runelords adventure path and the Golarion setting.